[Home] [Puzzles & Projects] [Delphi Techniques] [Math topics] [Library] [Utilities]

 The program has 750 or so lines of code, but much of it is user interface stuff; managing user keyed entries, allowing searches to be interrupted, handling parameter changes, etc. The interesting parts are the Generate (GenBtnClick, 140 lines of code) and Search (SearchBtnClick, 170 lines of code) methods.

-For Searching, the approach is slight different.
+For Searching, the approach is slightly different.
 We know all of the letters, just not where to put them.
-So first we will build List with words of the required length and which do not contain any letters not in the FillLetters string of the CurrentCase record.
+So first we will build List with words of the required length and which only contain letters in the FillLetters string of the CurrentCase record.
 The solution must be some arrangement of 3, 4, or 5 of these words which contain all 9, 16, or 25 letters depending of grid size.
 The TCombos unit selecting "Combinations with repeats" will find sets of words meeting that requirement and some permutation of one (or more) of these sets will form a solution (or solutions).
 The two requirements which must be met are 1.
-Letter positions must match the pre-filled grid letters and 2.)
-Each of the columns must be valid words.
-When these conditions are met, we have found a solution.
+Letter positions must match the pre-filled grid letters fwords and 2.)
+When a row word is added, each of the columns must be compatible with completing a valid word.
+When grid is full and these conditions are met, we have found a solution.

 August 15, 2014: A recent Mensa calendar puzzle provided the 2nd example of this puzzle type and prompted me to create Version 2 allowing puzzles to be manually entered.
 (The original puzzle was hard coded to produce the default puzzle.)